| Ingredient | 6 Koshian Ohagi | 6 Koshian Ohagi | 6 Kinako Ohagi | 6 Kinako Ohagi |

 | water | 5.5 oz. | 160ml | 5.5 oz. | 160ml |

-| kinako | none | none | as needed | as needed |
+| kinako | none | none | to coat | to coat |

-Ohagi are one of the myriad ball-shaped combinations of anko and sweet rice that serve as traditional Japanese desserts.
-Heartier and more assertive on the teeth than some of their relatives, ohagi can stand in as either a sweet-yet-substantive snack to those so inclined, or a mild, lightly sweetened dessert.
+Ohagi are one of the myriad ball-shaped combinations of anko and sweet rice found among traditional Japanese desserts.
+Heartier and more assertive on the teeth than some of their relatives, ohagi can stand in as either a sweet-yet-substantive snack to those so inclined, or a mildly-sweet dessert.

 Wet a cloth and wring it thoroughly, then drop the rice into it and use the cloth to roll the rice into a cylinder.